 Yoga and Meditation: Kunja Guth village is a remote place and is best for spiritual expansion for any individual.
 You don’t need to attend any special classes and pay for this when nature is all around you.
 Just find the best spot for yourself and set yourself up for the day.

-Sightseeing: Apart from beautiful Kunja Guth Village, there are many places nearby that you must visit.
-It will take maximum two days to plan a proper sightseeing including all nearby places.
-There are mainly eight main attractions nearby that can be covered like Jageshwar Dham, Dandeshwar Temple, Lakulisha, Mirtola ashram etc. You can learn a lot about these hidden gems with our local guide.
+Sightseeing: Apart from the beautiful Kunja Guth Village, there are many places nearby that you must visit.
+It will take a maximum of two days to plan proper sightseeing including all nearby places.
+There are mainly eight main attractions nearby that can be covered like Jageshwar Dham, Dandeshwar Temple, Lakulisha, Mirtola ashram, etc. You can learn a lot about these hidden gems with our local guide.

 Places to Visit Nearby Kunja Guth Village